 If grad school truly wasn’t an option anymore, what would you do?
-Long-term plans are important, but it’s important to grow every day, in some way, and to avoid staking your entire future on one major event (i.e. getting into graduate school).
+Long-term plans are important, but it’s also important to grow every day in some way.
+Avoid staking your entire future on one major event (i.e. getting into graduate school).

-If you were rejected but ALSO have acceptances, then a bird in the hand is worth two in the bush: if you applied to these schools, then you should be happy to attend.
-So you should probably accept one of these acceptances and stop worrying about the rejections.
+If you were rejected but ALSO have acceptances, then a bird in the hand is usually worth two in the bush: if you applied to these schools, then you should be happy to attend.
+Accept one of these invitations and stop worrying about the rejections.

 The 3 categories of rejection

-There are 3 categories in which you can usually place your cause for rejection:
+There are 3 categories that can explain your cause for rejection: